-An irony of floods is that muddy, filthy water inundates everything, but there is generally a shortage of drinking water!
+Irony: During floods, muddy, filthy water inundates everything, but there is generally a shortage of drinking water!
 People stranded by standing water may be able to adapt desert survival skills to gather potable water.

 by Leon Pantenburg

-Who knows if the worst is over?
+With the widespread and lengthy flooding all over the country, who knows if the worst is over?

 In some areas, drinking water can be found in vines.
 Another way to gather drinking water during a flood might be to set up transpiration bags, a method typically considered a desert survival technique.